Ceelog/phpdoc-en/src/language/operators/comparison.md

 > // on first glance, the following appears to output 'true'
 > echo (true?'true':false?'t':'f');
 >
-> // however, the actual output of the above is 't'
+> // however, the actual output of the above is 't' prior to PHP 8.0.0
 > // this is because ternary expressions are evaluated from left to right
 >
 > // the following is a more obvious version of the same code as above
 > echo ((true ? 'true' : false) ? 't' : 'f');
 >
-> // here, you can see that the first expression is evaluated to 'true', which
+> // here, one can see that the first expression is evaluated to 'true', which
 > // in turn evaluates to (bool)true, thus returning the true branch of the
 > // second ternary expression.
 > ?>